roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 limits::mem: 512Mi
 ```

-One more change is required in order for this configuration to work, it's necessary to to wrap the limits config in a condition so that no limits are applied to the dev environment:
+One more change is required in order for this configuration to work, it is necessary to to wrap the limits config in a condition so that no limits are applied to the dev environment:
 ```
 <%- if hiera("environment") =~ /stage|production/ -%>
 apiVersion: v1